 We are proud of our traditions; however, we welcome believers of any denomination to join us in the study of the Bible, in prayer, in worship, and in helping our sisters and brothers in need.

-We welcome all, regardless of race, national origin, age, gender, sexual preference, economic condition, or political persuasion.
+We welcome all, regardless of race, national origin, age, gender, sexual identity, economic condition, or political persuasion.

 We respect differences.
 We strongly believe that each person has something to offer, and that our community is enriched by the unique gifts and experiences of its members.